 In my life, I wonder about the future a lot, but I try to pull myself back to the present moment.
 I think this kind of mindfulness is a good compass.
 Always come back to the present and move from the here and now.
 I see this tendency in my generation a lot more than let’s say in the previous one.
 I’m an optimist, but I know there are a lot of reasons to not be.

 What would you do if you could change the World?

 I would make meditation part of our education system.
 This world would be a better place if everyone was at home with themselves firstly.
 And also dance!
 Everyone should dance more.
 For themselves, with friends at home or at parties.

 If the universe is everything and it’s expanding, what is it expanding into?

 Tell us about your future plans…

 I’m looking forward to my first exhibition.
 I have many paintings in my head.
-Also I’m hoping to go back to Oaxaca, Mexico to paint in 2021.
+Also, I’m hoping to go back to Oaxaca, Mexico to paint in 2021.

-Your city’s favourite spots?
+Your city’s favorite spots?

 I just moved back to Budapest.
-I love the Margaret Island which is a huge green island in the middle of the city.
-I love to hang in our studio Atelier Pakosz.
+I love Margaret Island which is a huge green island in the middle of the city.
+I love to hang out in our studio Atelier Pakosz.
 And of course when I can I go to Lukács bath to relax.

 This changes every day twice.
 I listened to The Sound of Silence by Simon & Garfunkel 10 minutes ago, and it touched me deeply.
-Also anything from Queen is almost always a good idea.
+Also, anything from Queen is almost always a good idea.